MyNeeno/docs/docs/hardware.md

+<p style="text-align: right;">Go to <a href="https://myneeno.com">myneeno.com</a></p>

+---

 # Hardware

-Embodying the philosophy of openess and freedom, we intend to expose all the details of our hardware to the community.

-We want you to understand how our devices work and how to interact with them.

 ## Description

-The Neeno Armband designed to capture and analyze hand motion in real-time.
-It is fitted with a powerful Nordic nRF52840 SoC and a set of sensors measuring muscle activity and motion.
+The Neeno Armband is fitted with a powerful Nordic nRF52840 SoC and a set of sensors measuring muscle activity and motion.

-The armband is designed to be easy to use, lightweight and compact, making it ideal for use in a variety of applications, such as sports training, physical therapy, and human-computer interaction.

 It can be easily connected to a computer or smartphone via BLE, and is equipped with a USB-C connector for charging and data transfer, if required.
 Its